 Click Here for tab for Margaritaville By Jimmy Buffet

 Margaritaville is a song about the relaxed and laid-back lifestyle that comes with living in a tropical climate.
 It has a very relaxing and free vibe through the song, absolutely perfect for any beach campfire music session.
-The single itself is one of Jimmy Buffet’s biggest songs and probably his most recognized too.
+The single is one of Jimmy Buffet’s biggest songs and probably his most recognized too.

 Mrs. Robinson by Simon & Garfunkel